 - Administrator, School

-You are often the first point of contact in the school; you answer the telephone and greet visitors.
-In smaller schools, you might have regular contact with the pupils, for example, collecting class registers.
 You will also have contact with parents, for example, to follow up unauthorised absences, deal with problems or arrange meetings.
 You might also be responsible for simple first aid.

 Being able to read, write and speak Welsh may be an advantage when you’re looking for work in Wales.